simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-tlog
 ^^^^^^^^^^^^^^^^

+* Add a :code:`file` resource if the file writer is specified
 * Corrected the login in :file:`tlog.sh.epp` in the case where a user does not have a login shell